lecaillon/Cassette/README.md

 Most of the time Cassette will have to be configured both in your application as well as in the associated test project.

 #### In the application
 The easiest way to configure Cassette is to use the [HttpClientFactory](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests).
-It will allow you to add the `ReplayingHandler` to every `HttpClient` needed. _The example below uses [Refit](https://github.com/reactiveui/refit) for ease, but it's obviously not a requirement._
+It will allow you to add the `ReplayingHandler` to every `HttpClient` needed. _The example below uses [Refit](https://github.com/reactiveui/refit) for ease, but it is not a requirement._

 ```c#
 services.AddRefitClient<IGeoApi>()